thoni56/execnotify/README.md

 ## Usage

-    execnotify <command>
+    execnotify [ -t title ] <command>

-`execnotify` takes no options and considers all arguments as a command that should be run.
+`execnotify` takes an optional `-t` option and argument and considers the rest of the arguments as a command that should be run.

 It will create (desktop) notifications for the start and end using a configurable notifer.